• Skip to primary navigation

 • Add the oats to a sieve.
 Rinse them under running water for a few minutes or the water runs clear.
 Place the sieve in a bowl, and let the water drain completely, around 10 minutes.

-• In a Kadai or a pan, heat oil.
+• In a Kadai or a skillet, heat oil.
 Add raw peanuts or nuts of choice.
 Fry the peanuts for a few minutes, or light golden brown.
 Remove the peanuts and set them aside.

 Note: For nut-free, skip this step.